Prepping for a new arrival? Here are all the things you'll need for a newborn baby kit

 Not all babies will have problems with colic but if your baby does, have some anti-colic medicine nearby.
 Check in with your pharmacist for their recommendation.

-We have an infra-red hand-held thermometer in our house which is really sturdy and big enough not to have gone missing for the last five years!
-It takes temperature from the forehead but a digital thermometer can be used rectally or under the armpit.
+There are all sorts of thermometers to choose from.
+An infra-red hand-held thermometer is sturdy and big enough to not go walkabout and takes temperature from the forehead, but a digital thermometer can be handy to use rectally or under the armpit.

 Using this to keep hands clean is good policy for you before and after changing your baby's bum, and for any visitors who are coming to visit your baby when they are small.
 It doesn't need to last for longer than a couple of months that you ask people to wash their hands before holding the baby - especially curious kids – the main thing is not to feel awkward about it.
 It's your baby!

 A little rattle or colourful toy to hang from the baby's pram hood or cot is so nice to have, and if you're like the rest of the sentimental population, you will probably hold onto it as a keepsake forever.

 Do you have anything you'd add to a newborn baby kit?
 Let us know in the comments.